-Suspect in custody following seven-hour barricade
+Suspect in custody following seven-hour standoff

-LYNCHBURG, Va.
-(WDBJ7)- UPDATE: LPD has taken a suspect into custody following a barricade that lasted more than seven hours.
+Lynchburg Police have taken a suspect into custody following a standoff that lasted more than seven hours.

-Officers originally responded to the 80 block of Jackson Street just before 11 p.m. for a report of an assault.
+Officers originally responded to Jackson Street just before 11 p.m.
+Thursday for a report of an assault.

-When officers arrived, they attempted to speak with 50-year-old Shawn Calloway, who proceeded to barricade himself in a home.
+Police say when officers arrived, they attempted to speak with 50-year-old Shawn Calloway, who proceeded to barricade himself in a home.

 Members of the department’s Tactical Unit and Crisis Negotiations Team assisted with taking Calloway into custody.
 Chemical agents were used after multiple attempts to speak with the suspect.